efnats/chiagarden/chiainit/README.md

 - Lots of safety questions before doing anything
 - System drives (disks where any partition is mounted as /) are never processed
 - Mounted drives are never processed
+- Supports various methods for drive selection (-all, --exclude, drive ranges like sda-sdz)

 ## Requirements